-21. As elaborated in the Annex, the drafters of the Statute clearly understood that the three layers of governance identified in the model are inextricably linked; the independence of judicial and prosecutorial activity is entirely underpinned by the administration of justice, and the administration of justice is entirely dependent on the administration of the Court.
+- 21. As elaborated in the Annex, the drafters of the Statute clearly understood that the three layers of governance identified in the model are inextricably linked; the independence of judicial and prosecutorial activity is entirely underpinned by the administration of justice, and the administration of justice is entirely dependent on the administration of the Court.
 To give an obvious example: administrative actions (for example the ability to recruit and retain suitably skilled staff) have a direct impact on the realisation of judicial and prosecutorial activity.
-The Court's analysis shows that the creation of this essential unitary authority and accountability was a deliberate decision by the drafters of the Statute, designed to safeguard the independence of a permanent judicial institution which they presciently recognized may be subject to exceptional political pressure.

-22. It is also worthwhile to emphasise that the drafters of the Statute had all the examples of corporate governance in international institutions considered by the IER before them at the time of drafting the Statute but decided to follow a different path.
+The Court's analysis shows that the creation of this essential unitary authority and accountability was a deliberate decision by the drafters of the Statute, designed to safeguard the independence of a permanent judicial institution which they presciently recognized may be subject to exceptional political pressure. - 22.
+It is also worthwhile to emphasise that the drafters of the Statute had all the examples of corporate governance in international institutions considered by the IER before them at the time of drafting the Statute but decided to follow a different path.
 Evidence of this can be seen in the reporting lines for the Registrar, who is clearly placed under the authority of the President and not under the direction of the ASP.
-The Statute provides that the proper administration of the Court is the responsibility of the Presidency, with the exception of the Office of the Prosecutor, and designates the Registrar as the principal administrative officer of the Court, including the Office of the Prosecutor, without prejudice to the functions and power of the Prosecutor.
+The Statute provides that the proper administration of the Court is the responsibility of the Presidency, with the exception of the Office of the Prosecutor, 7 and designates the Registrar as the principal administrative officer of the Court, esponsible of the non-judicial aspects of the administration of the Court, and of servicing the Court, including the Office of the Prosecutor, without prejudice to the functions and power of the Prosecutor.
 The functions of the Registrar are exercised under the President's authority.
-The IER's proposal of creating a unique reporting line from the Registrar to the States Parties, going beyond statutory management oversight of the Court's administration, conflicts with this notion.

-23. Equally importantly, the provisions of the Statute creating the independence of the Office of the Prosecutor clearly recognize that to be independent, the authority and accountability of the Prosecutor needs to extend to all three layers of the model.
+The IER's proposal of creating a unique reporting line from the Registrar to the States Parties, going beyond statutory management oversight of the Court's administration, conflicts with this notion. - 23.
+Equally importantly, the provisions of the Statute creating the independence of the Office of the Prosecutor clearly recognize that to be independent, the authority and accountability of the Prosecutor needs to extend to all three layers of the model.
 This was a deliberate and fundamental decision on the part of the drafters to safeguard independence.
-The Statute clearly provides that the Office of the Prosecutor is independent and that the Prosecutor has full authority over management and administration of the Office, including its staff, facilities and other resources thereof.

-24. The Rome Statute, in this manner, bears a fundamental structure akin to a separation of powers, both between the Assembly and the Court and within the Court itself, through its distribution of administrative responsibility amongst its organs.
-The relevant legal texts, commentary and drafting history available clearly demonstrate the intention and rationale of States to create the governance system in the specific way as it is contained in the Rome Statute - and which the Court is, therefore, obligated to apply.
+The Statute clearly provides that the Office of the Prosecutor is independent11 and that the Prosecutor has full authority over management and administration of the Office, including its staff, facilities and other resources thereof.12 - 24.
+The Rome Statute, in this manner, bears a fundamental structure akin to a separation of powers, both between the Assembly and the Court and within the Court itself, through its distribution of administrative responsibility amongst its organs.
+The relevant legal texts, commentary and drafting history available clearly demonstrate the intention and rationale of States to create the governance system in the specific way as it is contained in the Rome Statute and which the Court is, therefore, obligated to apply. - 25.
+The Statute, including the fundamental precepts of judicial and prosecutorial independence, does not permit decision making primacy of one organ over most areas of the Court's administration.
+13 Furthermore, the devolution of administrative responsibility in any single office creates significant risk of concentrating influence and authority around a single organ, particularly when combined with a bifurcated accountability structure for the Registrar, the particular challenges of which are readily foreseeable.
+14

-&lt;sup>5 Report of the Court on measures to increase clarity on the responsibilities of the different organs, ICC-ASP/9/34, 3 December 2010.
+5 Report of the Court on measures to increase clarity on the responsibilities of the different organs, ICC-ASP/9/34, 3 December 2010.